Board of Directors – Executive Committee

 VP at Large

-Kathleen Nash is a writer and editor who has had the opportunity to move with her family throughout the USA, including Pittsburgh, Boston, Fort Worth, Richmond, Houston, and Colorado, where she was the managing editor of a homeowner association newspaper.
+Kathleen Nash is a writer and editor who has had the opportunity to live with her family throughout the US, including Pittsburgh, Boston, Fort Worth, Richmond, Houston, and Castle Rock, Colorado, where she was the founding editor of a homeowner association newspaper.
 Kathleen currently serves on the Pennington Public Library’s Board of Trustees and is a past president of Friends of the Pennington Public Library.
-She is active with progressive causes and currently handles social media for the Central Jersey Coalition for Justice.
+She is pursuing a Master’s degree in Library Science at Rutgers, and is active with progressive causes.

 A member of Princeton Area Newcomers & Friends, Kathleen served as president, newsletter editor, and marketing co-chair.
-She spearheaded the Newcomers’ 50th Anniversary Reunion Celebration in March 2010, and later that year chaired the Bates Scholarship Benefit.
+She spearheaded the Newcomers’ 50th Anniversary Reunion Celebration in March 2010,and later that year chaired the Bates Scholarship Benefit.
 She is on the YWCA Friends Steering Committee.
-As a member of the YWCA Board, Kathleen served on the STEM Committee and currently is chair of the Nominating Committee.
+As a member of the YWCA Board, Kathleen served on the STEM Committee and is currently on the Nominating Committee.

 Kathleen is a native of Massachusetts and graduated from Boston University’s College of Communication with a BS in Journalism.